What is a digital marketing strategy?

 The importance of monthly KPI reports

 Wondering what a KPI is exactly?
 It is a key performance indicator, a quantifiable goal that can help you measure success.
-A KPI report helps to show the positive impact certain channels have had and allows you to set expectations for the following month, quarter or year and is therefore a key element in measuring your B2B digital strategy.
+A KPI report helps to show the positive impact certain channels have had and allows you to set expectations for the following month, quarter or year and is, therefore, a key element in measuring your B2B digital strategy.

 At IMS marketing we offer our clients a monthly KPI reporting service looking at the key data for each company.
-These reports are extremely important for monitoring a websites performance and it saves our clients a great deal of time as we extract the key information, analyse it, explain it and compare it to previous results before creating suggested recommendations to improve the clients websites overall performance.
+These reports are extremely important for monitoring a website’s performance and it saves our clients a great deal of time as we extract the key information, analyse it, explain it and compare it to previous results before creating suggested recommendations to improve the clients’ websites overall performance.

 A KPI report can be customised to each client’s unique requirements and what they need to measure for success.
 Some may focus solely on the data gathered from Google Analytics, while others will want a more in-depth analysis of their whole online presence from social media, paid ads and SEO.
 We clearly outline what has worked, what hasn’t met expectation and what actions will be taken to fix this as well as setting new recommendations and objectives.

 A digital marketing strategy should not be a fixed agenda, there needs to be room for trial and error as well as the ability to adapt and change to any given environment.
 The digital world is constantly changing and it can be expected that a digital strategy will too in order to continue to meet targets, whether that be brand awareness, engagement, lead generation, sales, whatever the key focus of your online presence is.
 Being able to measure the success of your digital strategy will help to justify your marketing budget as you will now have the evidence on what works and what areas may need more resources going forward.
-Setting goals and objectives before implementing a digital strategy ensures you are working to achieve something, but more importantly it provides a guideline of what metrics can to use when measure the success of your B2B digital strategy.
+Setting goals and objectives before implementing a digital strategy ensures you are working to achieve something, but more importantly, it provides a guideline of what metrics can be used when measuring the success of your B2B digital strategy.